Izzy's Brooklyn Bagels

 581 Ramona St., Palo Alto; sweetgreen.com; 415-212-7385

 Famous for its fresh, direct-from-Israel hummus, flavorful meat skewers and stuffed-to-the-gill pita sandwiches, the menu at Oren's Hummus is full of Israeli staples.
-Oren's bakes the pita and cuts produce for dishes onsite every morning.
+Oren's bakes the pita and cuts produce for dishes on-site every morning.
 Items also are served at Oren's Hummus Express, which focuses on quick, grab-and-go service.
-Patio dining, takeout and delivery are available.

 261 University Ave., Palo Alto; orenshummus.com; 650-752-6492

 Loyal customers attribute Pinkberry to reigniting the phenomenon for frozen yogurt after the chain made its debut in southern California in 2005.
 The menu at the Stanford shop features a wide selection of local fresh ingredients served in its yogurt and smoothies.
 All fresh fruit is hand cut at the store daily.
-In addition to its long list of frozen yogurt flavors - pomegranate, pineapple colada, island mango, raspberry white chocolate, strawberry vanilla, peanut butter, peppermint - Pinkberry recently rolled out cold brew fruit teas for the summer.
+Its long list of frozen yogurt flavors includes pomegranate, pineapple colada, island mango, raspberry white chocolate, strawberry vanilla, peanut butter, peppermint.

 Stanford Shopping Center, 180 El Camino Real #14, Palo Alto; pinkberry.com; 650-322-6030